SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational autoencoder: Proposed Method

 Ravanelli and Bengio in \cite{ravanelli2018speaker} introduced SincNet in the context of speaker recognition.
 The convolution operation in a standard CNN layer is represented as follows \cite{ravanelli2018speaker}:

-where $x[n]$ is the input signal segment, $h[n]$ is the filter of length $L$, $*$ denotes the convolution operation, and $y[n]$ is the output.
+where $x[n]$ is the input signal segment, $h[n]$ is the filter of size $L$, $*$ denotes the convolution operation, and $y[n]$ is the output.
 Typically, each element of the filter $h[n]$ is learned during the training phase.

-SincNet modifies this process by using a pre-defined function $g$ that depends on a limited number of learnable parameters $\theta$:
+SincNet modifies this process by using a pre-defined function $g$ that depends on a limited number of learnable parameters $\psi$:

-This function $g$ is designed to implement a filterbank consisting of rectangular bandpass filters.
+The function $g$ is designed to implement a filterbank consisting of rectangular bandpass filters.
 The magnitude of a generic bandpass filter, in the frequency domain, can be expressed as the difference between two low-pass filters as follows \cite{ravanelli2018speaker}:

 with $f_1$ and $f_2$ representing the learned low and high cutoff frequencies, respectively.
 The $\text{rect}(\cdot)$ function denotes the rectangular function in the frequency domain.
 In the time domain, the function $g$ is defined as: